CSC207-UofT/plannr/phase2/design_document.md

 and both the overall progress report and her part.
 Finally, edited and reformatted the entire design document.

 ### Kathy
 For phase 2 of the project, Kathy continued with her role as a frontend member of the team.
-As mentioned in the previous progress report, she continued to develop the UI, from implementing the logout button to the feature for viewing and adding events, and ...
-Throughout the project, she was responsible for ensuring that the overall UI was visually cohesive and reformatted the activity layouts to reflect this consistency.
-This was strongly demonstrated with the[`reformat_and_documentation`](https://github.com/CSC207-UofT/course-project-generic-name-1/pull/82) pull request.pull request.
-Additionally, in this branch, Kathy worked on code styling and cleanup, where she renamed some class names, added documentation, and discarded unused files.
-With regards to the design document, Kathy wrote for the Code Style and Documentation portion of the report.
+As mentioned in the previous progress report, she continued to develop and improve the overall functionality of UI.
+Following the phase 1 feedback, Kathy added and implemented a log out button.
+She also modified the UI layout of adding events, adding a navigation menu to switch between event types and improving the approach to adding user input.
+As well, she contributed to the implementation of the sort dropdown in the main To Do’s view and display of the event list (under the calendar) in the School view.
+Additionally, Kathy implemented the dark mode option for Plannr, which would change in place in accordance to the system theme.
+Throughout the project, she was responsible for ensuring that the overall UI was visually cohesive, and reformatted the activity layouts to reflect this consistency.
+This was strongly demonstrated with the [`reformat_and_documentation`](https://github.com/CSC207-UofT/course-project-generic-name-1/pull/82) pull request.
+Additionally in this branch, Kathy worked on code styling and cleanup, where she renamed some class names, added documentation, and discarded unused files.
+With regards to the design document, Kathy wrote the Code Style and Documentation portion of the report and recorded the app demo tutorials.

 ### Dana
 For phase 2, Dana worked on multiple components of the project.
 As a Front-End Developer, she worked on creating the UI